 bikes and cars, side by side

 Cycling continues to increase in popularity, meaning more cyclists are riding alongside cars in congested streets.
-According to census.gov, roughly 865,000 U.S. workers used biking as their main mode of commuting in 2012.
+According to census.gov, more than 904,000 U.S. workers used biking as their main mode of commuting in 2014.

 safety tips for drivers when sharing the road with cyclists